School/Data & Analysis/Document & Report Analysis

 Creating Executive Briefs

 An executive brief is a short, decision-focused document that distills complex information for busy stakeholders.
+The person reading it has 60 seconds and needs to know: what happened, what it means, and what they should do.
 AI can turn your raw notes and data into polished briefs in minutes.

 The Executive Brief Structure